rhodes911/template-website/README.md

 This is a **professional website template** built for service-based businesses.
-Perfect for consultants, agencies, freelancers, and small businesses looking for a modern, conversion-focused website.This is the official lead generation website for **Ellie Edwards Marketing**, a modern digital marketing brand focused on client acquisition, personal branding, and conversion-focused campaigns.
+Perfect for consultants, agencies, freelancers, and small businesses looking for a modern, conversion-focused website.